freeman-lab/tinycloud/README.md

 tinycloud list voltron
 ```

-And login to your nodes by specifying the group and optionally the number
+And login to your nodes with the help of [`ssh2`](https://github.com/mscdex/ssh2) by providing a identity key file

 ```
-tinycloud login voltron voltron.pem
+tinycloud login voltron -i mykey.pem
 ```

 By default you'll log into the master.
 You can also specify a group and/or instance number